ramzibou0735/aerial-autonomy-stack/README.md

 ### Installation Step 3 of 3: Build the Simulation and Aircraft Docker Images

 > [!WARNING]
-> NOTE: the first builds require a good internet connection, Ctrl+C and restart if they hang
+> The first builds require a good internet connection, `Ctrl + c` and restart if they hang
 >
-> NOTE: these are all-purpose, development-friendly images with lots of tools and build artifacts, trim if needed
+> These are all-purpose, development-friendly images with lots of tools and build artifacts, trim if needed

 ```sh
 # This takes 15-20' for the first built and creates a 21GB image